-ATTENDANCE
+ATTENDANCE POLICY

-The Art Department has established a department-wide attendance policy to apply to students in all art classes.
-An excused absence is one confirmed by a note from the Dean's Office, Student Services, the Learning Center, or verified with a doctor's note (within 24 hours of illness).
+The Art Department has a strict attendance policy that applies to all students in all art classes.
+An excused absence must be confirmed by a note from the Dean's Office, Student Services, the Learning Center, or verified with a doctor's note (within 24 hours of illness).
 Death in family should be confirmed with Student Services.